Updated: August 19, 2021

 Do you know someone, perhaps a friend, who borrowed money from you and after all this time, has not bothered to pay you back?

 Do you have a business, perhaps a sari-sari store, where one of your neighbors has accumulated credit so high they’re now avoiding you or making silly excuses already because they don’t want to pay anymore?

 Don’t fret, because there is still hope for you to get your money back or get paid.

 Thanks to former Supreme Court Chief Justice Reynato Puno, we now have the Rule of Procedure for Small Claims Cases which allows any individual or business to file a case against someone who owes them money.

-Here are the basic steps in filing for a Small Claims Case in the Philippines:
+Steps for Filing a Small Claims Case in the Philippines

 - First level court of the city where you live